 How to Groom a Labrador in 8 Steps

-Since they were bred to retrieve waterfowl from cold Canadian waters, the Labrador sports a thick, water-resistant double coat.
+The Labrador sports a thick, water-resistant double coat since they were bred to retrieve waterfowl from cold Canadian waters.
 The dogs shed year-round but experience heavier shedding as they lose their fluffy undercoat.

-For the best results, you’ll need a sturdy brush that can penetrate their dense coat and remove loose hair.
-Two suitable options are a slicker brush or a de-shedding tool like the Furminator.
-Look for a brush that’s easy to clean since you’ll be collecting a lot of hair at once.
+For the best results, you’ll need a sturdy brush to penetrate their dense coat and remove loose hair.
+A slicker brush or a de-shedding tool like the Furminator are two suitable options.
+Look for a brush that’s easy to clean since you’ll collect a lot of hair at once.

 Image Credit: dimid_86, Shutterstock

-2. Brush 2-3 Times per Week (More in Shedding Season)
+2. Brush 2 to 3 Times Per Week (More in Shedding Season)

-To keep as much loose fur as possible out of your house, brush your Labrador thoroughly at least 2-3 times per week.
+To keep as much loose fur as possible out of your house, brush your Labrador thoroughly at least 2–3 times weekly.
 During heavy shedding periods, you’ll probably need to brush your dog daily to keep the hair under control.

-When you brush your Lab, check to ensure their nails aren’t too long.
+When brushing your Lab, ensure their nails aren’t too long.
 Labradors wear their nails down at different rates, depending on how active they are and the type of surfaces they run and walk on regularly.

 Remember that your dog’s nails can bleed if you cut them too short; you can keep clotting powder on hand if needed.